sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Search tour is re-enabled by default for enterprise customers.
     - Search tour usage is tracked in pings [#14781](https://github.com/sourcegraph/sourcegraph/issues/14781).
 - **Work log:**
     - 2020-10-30: [#14783](https://github.com/sourcegraph/sourcegraph/issues/14783) is fixed.
 PRs are open to get search tour usage in pings; awaiting review from the BizOps team, who are also working on cleaning up existing pings before merging PRs that add more data to pings. [#15113](https://github.com/sourcegraph/sourcegraph/pull/15113), [#63](https://github.com/sourcegraph/analytics/pull/63).
+Tour is enabled by default on enterprise.

 ### Improve tracking of search onboarding on enterprise instances
 - **Owner(s):** @farhan